City University of Hong Kong

 Impact: Access to electricity, clean cooking, irrigation support.

-Developed by Prof. Charles Xu and Prof. Carol Lin, this technology converts biomass and plastic waste into biofuels, promoting circular economies.
+Developed by Prof. Charles Xu and Prof. Carol Lin, this technology converts biomass and plastic waste into biofuels and other useful materials, promoting circular economies.

 Applications: Urban slums, agricultural villages, remote towns.